ECuiDev/obsidian-quiz-generator/README.md

 - Saved questions will be in a Markdown file named "Quiz [number]" in the folder specified by the "Save location" setting.
 - Select the [save](https://lucide.dev/icons/save) icon to save the current question.
 - Select the [save-all](https://lucide.dev/icons/save-all) icon to save all questions.
-- If the "Automatically save questions" setting is enabled, all questions will be immediately saved upon generation.

 ### Reviewing Saved Quizzes